jojojoe-star/simple-web/README.md

 Problem: there is a picture not loading after firebase deployment

+Function code is not here as it is already hosted on GCP

 Project for CT870 Internet Programming

 A simple Webpage built from scratch.